-- A. The Dean of Students is responsible for administering the University's Student Conduct Program, including the investigation and adjudication of cases involving alleged violations of the Code of Student Conduct except for alleged violations of The University's Discrimination, Harassment, and Retaliation Policy in which case Section 440.00 will apply. - B. The Dean of Students may appoint either a Hearing Officer or a Hearing Board to adjudicate violations of the Code of Student Conduct.
+- A. The Dean of Students is responsible for administering the University's Student Conduct Program, including the investigation, adjudication, and sanctioning of cases involving alleged violations of the Code of Student Conduct.
+In cases where a University policy or process, e.g., Discrimination, Harassment, and Retaliation, Research Misconduct, University Extension Programs, etc., have its own investigation and adjudication process, such matters shall be referred to the Dean of Students for sanctioning (see section 440.00). - B. The Dean of Students may appoint either a Hearing Officer or a Hearing Board to adjudicate violations of the Code of Student Conduct.
 The Hearing Officer or Hearing Board will conduct hearings using the procedures outlined in Sections 450.30 through 450.70.